mikemountain/nfl-led-scoreboard/README.md

 # nfl-led-scoreboard
 ![I promise to change this picture when I actually build my own](imgs/scoreboard.jpg)

-This project is currently in turbo-alpha state.
 Display your favourite NFL team score on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only.

 ### Credit and inpsiration
 This project and my [other Fantasy Football scoreboard project](https://github.com/mikemountain/fantasy-football-scoreboard) were inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check them out, and start watching hockey if you don't already (and baseball too but I love hockey more (go Leafs!)).